-3. Choose Inches in the Width menu, then change the Width field value to 8.
+3. Choose Inches in the Width menu, make sure the Constrain Proportions option is checked, and then change the Width field value to 8.

 You know the page size of the smaller ad you're building is 8" wide, so you can import this file at a size small enough to fit into that space.